Web editorial:

 To create a web editorial that actually performs and is discoverable, we’ve created a checklist of everything you need to consider for SEO in web design.
 Just remember: SEO isn’t something to think about once you’ve made your site look beautiful; it needs to be built into the design process, and thinking about the design, format, and even code of your site are crucial for your content to perform well.

-Use Vev's pre-coded interactive storytelling components to quickly create your own immersive web editorial.
+Use Vev's pre-coded interactive storytelling components to quickly craft a powerful narrative.
 Then publish it anywhere on the web when you’re ready—including to your existing website.